lackiwiktor/practice/README.md

-# A practice plugin
+# The practice plugin
-Just a basic practice plugin with some custom gamemodes and events.
+Just a basic practice plugin for 1.8.8 Spigot with some custom gamemodes and events.